 Optimizing your Kaola store according to Chinese consumers’ taste

-Chinese consumers are indeed different tastes when it comes to the layout of the website.
+Chinese consumers indeed have different tastes when it comes to the layout of the website.
 While we tend to prefer a simple layout with a white background, Chinese consumers tend to prefer colorful websites.

 Moreover, don’t forget that you target Chinese consumers, so you should write your content in simplified Chinese.
 You also have to consider the fact that Chinese consumers like to scroll for pictures, so you will have to put lots of pictures (between 5 and 10) and even videos if possible.
 Then, put a detailed description of your product.